"Residential Recognition - Take off the blinders!"

 Added by AB Turenne on January 16, 2016 at 8:00am — No Comments

 It is fourth and goal with the game clock tick, tick, ticking away.
 The success or failure of your next play will bring your team victorious glory or public disgrace (and these days, social media shaming).
-You take your positions, the ball is snapped, you run your route awaiting a precise throw from the…Continue
+You take your positions, the ball is snapped, you run your route awaiting a precise throw from the quarterback, the ball is released and it's coming your way, you…Continue

 Added by Paul Combs on January 15, 2016 at 8:52am — No Comments